 - 3 Summary

 What is the Continuity Camera Feature?

-This is a feature that is available to you via your MacBook where it makes it easy to trigger the camera on your iPhone or iPad to take a quick photo or scan a document upon which the photo/document is immediately available on the MacBook.
+This feature is available to you via your MacBook and makes it easy to trigger the camera on your iPhone or iPad to take a quick photo or scan a document upon which the photo/document is immediately available on the MacBook.

-You are able to trigger the camera action via your MacBook.
+You can trigger the camera action via your MacBook.

 Why Use the Continuity Camera Feature with your Apple Devices

 There are times when you want to integrate your iPhone photos via adding in new pictures or scanned documents to your keynote presentation on your MacBook.

 The new continuity camera feature on your MacBook makes it super easy and cool to incorporate this functionality.
 Here is how to get going!

 - MacBook Safari Not Working After macOS Upgrade?
 Here’s How to Fix